catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 In order to obtain the correct results in a federated system, all the participants of the skill execution need to have common understanding over the vocabulary (see following chapter).
 Relying on these conventions, an executor of a skill can calculate which providers are able to contribute or yield the necessary information in which sequence such that the resulting distributed operation will be performant.

 This coordinating job is taken over by the **Matchmaking Agent**, an endpoint that is mandatory for any KA-enabled Dataspace Participant.
 For that purpose, the Matchmaking Agent supports the SPARQL specification (see chapter 3) with the effect that the dataspace can be traversed as one large data structure.
-Hereby, the Consumer-Side Matchmaking Agent will – as driven by the builtin federation features of the KA-MATCH SPARQL profile (see the ANNEX) - interact with the KA-enabled EDC in order to negotiate and perform the transfer of Sub-Skills (=SPARQL Contexts) to other Dataspace Participants.
+Hereby, the Consumer-Side Matchmaking Agent will – as driven by the builtin federation features of SPARQL - interact with the KA-enabled EDC in order to negotiate and perform the transfer of Sub-Skills which are partial expressions of the original SPARQL command to other Dataspace Participants.

 In turn, upon successful transfer of the Sub-Skill, the Provider-Side Matchmaking Agent(s) will be activated by their respective EDC.
-Prior to such a success, the Provider EDC of course first needs to offer a so-called Graph Asset:
+The precondition for this activation is of course that the Provider EDC first needs to offer a so-called Graph Asset:

-**Graph Assets** are a variant of ordinary Data Assets (see the ANNEX) in the Catena-X EDC Standard; while Data Asset typically refer to an actual backend system (e.g., an Blob in an Object Store, an AAS server, a REST endpoint), Graph Assets introduce another intermediary instance, the so-called Binding Agent.
+**Graph Assets** are a variant of ordinary Data Assets (see the ANNEX) in the Catena-X EDC Standard; while Data Assets typically refer to an actual backend system (e.g., an Blob in an Object Store, an AAS server, a REST endpoint), Graph Assets introduce another intermediary instance, the so-called Binding Agent.

-Simply put, the **Binding Agent** is a restricted version of the Matchmaking Agent (which speaks the KA-BIND profile, i.e., a subset of the complete OWL/SPARQL specification, see the ANNEX) which is just focused on translating Sub-Skils of a particular business domain (Bill-Of-Material, Chemical Materials, Production Sites, etc.) into proper SQL- or REST based backend system calls.
+Simply put, the **Binding Agent** is a restricted version of the Matchmaking Agent (which speaks a profile, i.e., a subset of SPARQL specification, see the ANNEX) which is just focused on translating Sub-Skils of a particular business domain (Bill-Of-Material, Chemical Materials, Production Sites, etc.) into proper SQL- or REST based backend system calls.
 This scheme has several advantages:

 - For different types of backend systems, business domains and usage scenarios, different Binding Agent implementations (Caching Graph Store, SQL Binding Engine, REST Binding Engine) can be switched-in without affecting both the shared dataspace/semantic model and the mostly immutable backend systems/data models as well.
 - Access to the backend systems can be optimized by JIT compilation technology.